You Bought It – You Name It

 You Bought It – You Name It is the sixth studio album by the American singer-songwriter and multi-instrumentalist Joe Walsh.
 The album was released in mid 1983, on the label Warner Bros., two years after Walsh's successful album There Goes the Neighborhood.
 It was Walsh's second and final studio album to feature George "Chocolate" Perry as producer.

 The album was received negatively by the majority of music critics, while other reviewers noted good points to the album.
 It was also not as successful as Walsh's previous albums, peaking at #48 on the Billboard 200.
 However, Walsh found some moderate success with the single "Space Age Whiz Kids", about the pinnacle of the 1980s video arcade craze.
 The single peaked at #52 on the US Billboard Hot 100 chart, and at #21 on the Hot Mainstream Rock Tracks chart.
-An outtake from The Long Run, "Told You So" features a guest appearance from former Eagles' member Don Felder (who also co-wrote the track).
-The album also features contributions from two other Eagles' members Don Henley, and Timothy B. Schmit, as well as country singer-songwriter Michael Martin Murphey, session guitarist Waddy Wachtel, and the drummer Joe Vitale from Walsh's former band Barnstorm.
+An outtake from The Long Run (1979), "Told You So" features a guest appearance from former Eagles' member Don Felder (who also co-wrote the track).
+The album also features contributions from two other Eagles' members Don Henley, and Timothy B. Schmit, as well as former REO Speedwagon lead singer Mike Murphy, session guitarist Waddy Wachtel, and the drummer Joe Vitale from Walsh's former band Barnstorm.